LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 An alternative:

-1. All library services set up standardised exports from library management systems.
-These will not be defined by specific requirements, rather they will be about individual datasets (e.g. loans data)
+1. Library services set up standardised exports from library management systems.
+These will be individual datasets (e.g. loans), and not be defined by specific requirements
-2. This data is published as freely available open data by the library services
+2. This is published as open data by the library services
-3. The public, and any interested party, can pick up that data and use it under an open licence.
+3. The public, and any interested party, can pick up that data and use it under an open licence
-4. Those data extracts are maintained by library services to fulfil current and future data requirements

-It would be a process that put library services at the heart of what data is shared from their systems.
+It would put library services at the heart of what data is shared from their systems.
 It would make that data available in an efficient way (no duplicate exports), and it would provide it to everyone.

 It looks simple written down.
-And it's not a technical challenge but is a significant culture change.
-The required coordination currently doesn't exist in UK libraries, with noone holding this responsibility.
-Libraries Connected are closest in having influence over service operations, but don't have the data literacy or will.
-Similarly, the Arts Council are a funding organisation, and are unlikely to involve themselves.
+And it's not a technical challenge, but is a significant culture change.
+The required coordination currently doesn't exist in UK libraries, with no-one holding this responsibility.
+Libraries Connected are closest to influence service operations, but don't have the data literacy or will.
+Similarly, the Arts Council are a funding organisation, and are unlikely to involve themselves in operational data.

-But with these existing processes there remain 'quick wins' to make them open and useful.
-Looking at current library leadership, that may need to wait for a new generation at least, but future generations fixing those would create an immensely powerful opportunity for libraries.
+But there remain 'quick wins' to make existing processes open and useful.
+That may need to wait for a new leadership generation at least, but future leaders fixing those processes would create an immensely powerful opportunity for public libraries.